-So, South Korea isn’t the first place that comes to mind when you think of surfing hotspots.
-I’ll have you know, it’s now home to the Jeju International Surf Competition in Jungmun and a surfers-only beach called, wait for it, “Surfyy beach”.
+South Korea is now home to the Jeju International Surf Competition in Jungmun and a surfers-only beach called, “Surfyy beach”.

-Sure, it’s no Bali, but Korea has loads of fun choices that are beginner-friendly with some intermediate locales as well.
+Sure, it’s no Bali, but Korea has beginner-friendly and intermediate beaches.

-Here are the top surf spots in Korea that you should check out.
+Here are the top surf spots in Korea you should check out.

 Quick tips for surfing in Korea